 Bathing is also a messy process.
-In the wild, parrots bathe less when they’re exposed to sources like waterfalls, which can douse them more easily, according to Applied Animal Behaviour Science.
+According to Applied Animal Behaviour Science, parrots bathe less when they’re exposed to sources like waterfalls, which can douse them more easily.
 This practice isn’t possible in a cage with a water bowl.
-Instead, it demands that the bird:
+Instead, it demands that the parrot:

-- Thrash side to side and ruffle its feathers to coat itself in water, instead of rubbing it in
+- Thrash side to side and ruffle its feathers to coat itself in water

-This can cast a wide net around the parrot as it goes about natural behavior.
-Parrots may be dexterous, but not in these little ways.
-Their biology has encouraged them to develop their precision in ways that contribute to their livelihood and survival.
-Keeping their owner’s homes clean and tidy isn’t a part of that.
+This can cast a wide net around the parrot as it goes about its natural behavior.
+Parrots may be dexterous, but not in these ways.
+Their biology has encouraged them to develop their precision in ways that contribute to their survival.

 Are Certain Parrot Breeds Messier?

-Some types of parrot are messier than others.
+Some types of parrots are messier than others.
 This mainly ties into:

-For example, bigger parrots like macaws and African greys are known to be messier.
-That’s because:
+So, bigger parrots like macaws and African greys are messier because they:

-- Their large beak allows for little seeds to fall out more easily.
+- Have large beak , allowing the seeds to fall out more easily

-- They eat much more food, so the mess is easier to notice
+- Eat more food, so the mess is easier to notice

-- They’re stronger and, thus, able to tear apart toys and cuttlebones easily
+- Are stronger and able to tear apart toys and cuttlebones easily

-- They produce more waste, so cages need to be cleaned more often
+- Produce more waste, so cages need to be cleaned more often

-In contrast, smaller parrots like lovebirds or budgies will keep their space tidier.
-They eat less, have small beaks that are more dexterous with seed, and can’t easily destroy toys.
+In contrast, smaller parrots like lovebirds and budgies will keep their space tidier.
+They eat less, have small beaks that are more dexterous with seed, and can’t destroy toys easily.

 Why Is My Parrot So Messy?

-Aside from breed, personality will determine if your parrot is more or less messy.
-Some birds will be more carefree, happy to scatter seed all around their cage.
-Others will be more docile and demure, trying to keep water splashing to a minimum.
-There’s no way to predict this in advance.
-However, there are factors that may cause your bird to get messier:
+Aside from breed, personality determines if your parrot is more or less messy.
+Some birds will be more carefree, scattering seeds all around their cage.
+Others will try to keep water splashing to a minimum.
+There are factors that may cause your parrot to get messier:

-- Cage Is Unclean.
-A parrot that’s stressed by an unhygienic environment will make an even larger mess as it panics.
+- Cage is unclean.
+A parrot that’s stressed by its unhygienic environment will make more mess.

-- Emotional Distress.
-Parrots that are angry, depressed, or lonely will get destructive.
-This will ensure that mealtimes are messier, and toys are easily destroyed.
+- Emotional distress.
+Parrots that are angry, depressed, or lonely may get destructive.

 - Sickness.
 Parrots with digestive issues may defecate more often.
-Those with illnesses making them lethargic will struggle to eat, spreading food everywhere as they do.
+Those with illnesses making them lethargic will struggle to eat, spreading food everywhere.

 - Scared.
-Parrots that are new to your home may eat very carefully or very messily.
-It’s either scared enough to approach everything with caution, or so stressed that it’s haphazard.
+Parrots that are new to your home may eat very carefully or messily.

-So, if your parrot is suddenly far messier than before, check its environment and mood.
-Once you correct those issues, it should return to a more normal level of messy.
+So, if your parrot is suddenly messier than before, check its environment and monitor its mood.

 What Messes Do Parrots Make?

 The fact that parrots are messy shouldn’t stop you from owning one.
-They can be loving, very intelligent, beautiful creatures.
-You simply need to expect and prepare for the clean-up that these pets require.
+They are loving, intelligent, and beautiful creatures.
+You need to know what to expect.
+Issues include:

-Parrots shed a lot of feathers, especially when they are molting.
+Parrots shed feathers, especially when they are molting.
 Molting is a process in which a parrot will shed its old, worn-out feathers to grow new ones.
-It happens 1 to 2 times a year and goes on for about 2 months.
+It happens 1-2 times a year and continues for about 2 months.

-During this time, parrots will shed feathers, fluff, and dander.
-They will not be picky about where this debris lands.
-In the wild, it would be swept up by the wind or fall out of the trees.
-In your home, it should be vacuumed up daily.
-Otherwise, the feathers could start collecting:
+During this time, parrots will shed their feathers and produce dust.
+They won’t be picky about where this debris lands.
+In the wild, it would be swept away by the wind or fall out of the trees.

-Unless potty trained, parrots will defecate just about anywhere.
+Unless toilet trained, parrots will defecate anywhere.
 They may poop: